East Quay Cultural and Enterprise Development

-Onion Collective will own the site under the terms of a long-term lease from West Somerset and Taunton Deane Council.
+Onion Collective will own the site under the terms of a long-term lease from Somerset West and Taunton Council.
 We will therefore be responsible for running the site and for its maintenance.
 When the site is up and running we will employ a caretaker to be in charge of maintenance and upkeep.
-We are also working with Invisible Studio architects to ensure the longevity of the building is reflected in the quality of building materials.

 What is happening on the existing site?

-The East Quay site is clearly a key site for the town’s regeneration.
-It is approximately 0.37 hectares.
+The East Quay site is approximately 0.37 hectares.
 It fronts the Marina to the west, Helwell beach to the east, and the Bristol Channel over the East Pier wall.
-West Somerset Council owns the site.
-Watchet Harbour Marina Ltd and Contains Art CIC are tenants.
-The Marina’s lease allows them to use a proportion of the site as a boatyard.
+The Watchet Harbour Marina's lease allows them to use a proportion of the site as a boatyard.
 There are cranes and a varying number of boats on the site associated with this activity.
-In our proposals, around two-thirds of the East Quay will remain as hard-standing for the Marina.
+The East Quay development takes up a third of the whole site, with two-thirds remaining as hard-standing for the Marina.